What Downton Abbey needs is someone to shake things up a bit. A video mash-up of two great tastes that taste great together.

-But I would have been wrong.
-It's only as I've sat down to really think about each episode that I've realized that this incredibly foul-mouthed, frequently violent, sex- and greed-driven show is one of the most deeply religious programs ever produced for television.
+This incredibly foul-mouthed, frequently violent, sex- and greed-driven show is one of the most deeply religious programs ever produced for television.

-Throughout this episode—and from this point forward—we'll see that, in the absence of the law, there is just the hope of grace manifesting itself (in ways often mysterious) through the actions of human beings.
+Throughout this episode—and from this point forward—we'll see that, in the absence of the law, there is just the hope of grace, manifesting itself through the actions of human beings.
 In this way—through random acts of kindness, and individual acts of justice—Deadwood will begin to become a community

-With this tendency to treat time as little more than trappings, few movies or TV shows capture history as flux in quite the way that Deadwood does.
-Creator David Milch understands that time is a river, not a lake, and he very intentionally sets his story in some serious rapids.
+Few movies or TV shows capture history as flux in quite the way that Deadwood does.
 Deadwood provides a microcosm of American history that seems to develop before our eyes like time-lapse photography, in a time when the Old West is disappearing, and "progress" is coming on a daily—even hourly—basis.

-Welcome to fucking Deadwood.
+Welcome to fucking DEADWOOD.
 It can be combative.